HELP COMPLETE A CRITICAL CONNECTION ON THE GREENBELT

 THE PROJECT

-Foundation for Ada/Canyon Trail Systems (FACTS), in partnership with Garden City and Ada County, has secured $2.18 million in federal funding to construct a new pedestrian bridge linking 52nd Street to Plantation Island.
+Foundation for Ada/Canyon Trail Systems (FACTS), in partnership with Garden City and Ada County, secured $2.18 million in federal funding to construct a new pedestrian bridge linking 52nd Street to existing pathways on Plantation Island.
+To access the federal grant, FACTS is raising local match of $130,000.
+Every $1 you donate to our match fund allows Ada County to access nearly $17 in federal funding for the bridge.

 This long-planned connection will: